 Statutory Auditors and their Report

-During the year under review none of Directors of the Company or their relatives hasreceived any remuneration from the Subsidiary companies.
+During the year under review none of Directors of the Company hasreceived any remuneration from the Subsidiary Companies.

 SAFETY HEALTH AND ENVIRONMENT

 The Company is committed towards bringing safety and environmentawareness among its employees.
 It also believes in safety and health enrichment of itsemployees and committed to provide a healthy and safe workplace for all its employees.Successfully managing Health and Safety risks is an essential component of our businessstrategy.
 The Company has identified Health and Safety risk arising from its activitiesand has put proper systems processes and controls mechanism to mitigate them.